If you want to translate your website into different languages, you need to use a WordPress multilingual plugin like WPML.

-To change your current language or to switch between languages, navigate to the language panel on the right side of your multilingual WordPress Post Editor.
+To change your current language or to switch between languages, navigate to the panel on the right side of your multilingual WordPress Post Editor.
 You will see the language options as soon as you have published the post.

-To translate the post into a different language, let’s say, German click on the + icon on German from the Translate this Document option.
+To translate the post into a different language, let’s say German, click on the + icon on German from the Translate this Document option.
 This button will do the translation job for your site.

-Once you have added the German language to your Language Editor, switch the Language of this post to German and click Publish.
+Once you have added the German language to your Language Editor, change the current language of the post to German and click Publish.

-Let’s take a look at how the website looks on the front-end.
+Let’s look at how the website looks on the front end.